 Applying it to your own site isn’t even hard.
 In WordPress, you just have to add a free plugin.

-As mobile is growing in search and loading speed, this element is bound to become an important fact in 2018 and times to come.
+As mobile is growing in search and loading speed, this element is bound to become an important fact in times to come.

 We might even face a new Google update related to it.